 The tuition statute places the burden of establishing legal domicile on the person seeking in-state tuition.
 The question of intent is one of documentable fact and must be manifest by substantive ties with the state sufficient to evidence such intent.
 Legal domicile in Colorado begins the day that BOTH a permanent place of habitation AND one's intent to make Colorado your permanent, legal home can be proven to the registering authority.

-Once classified as non-resident for tuition purposes, you must petition the Office of Admissions & Records, in writing, for a change of classification at such time as you wish the classification to be reconsidered.
+Once classified as non-resident for tuition purposes, you must petition the Registrar's Office, in writing, for a change of classification at such time as you wish the classification to be reconsidered.

 Petition Submission Deadlines

 The notarized petition and complete documentation MUST be submitted by the first day of classes in order to be considered for that term.
 Petitions submitted after this deadline CANNOT be considered until the next, subsequent term.
 If you have any questions, please contact the Tuition Classification Evaluator 719-255-3381.
 A copy of the Colorado Revised Statutes, as amended, is available in the Kraemer Family Library at the University of Colorado Colorado Springs.
 Information regarding tuition classification is available online at: http://highered.Colorado.gov/Finance/Residency.

 Persons over 22 years of age or who are emancipated at the beginning of the 12 month waiting period establish their own domicile.
 Domicile must be in place for at least one full calendar year and ties to Colorado in place a year.

 The most common ties with the state that serve to evidence the required intent are: